 Autumn sees the back end of the wild mushroom season, whilst it's still cool and damp but just before the frosts set in.
 It's also a great time for truffles.
 Those rich umami flavours we get from various funghi make them great ingredients for warming dishes - perfect as the nights draw in and it gets a little cooler.
 Happily for us too, they're also a great foil for wine.

 If you're lucky enough to have some old Barolo or red Burgundy in your cellars then this could be the time of year to crack them open.
 With slightly less fresh fruit and more of the earthy characteristics that develop with ageing, these wines are absolutely spot on with mushrooms and truffle.
 Alternatively Kitchen Stories have an incredibly decadent recipe for a mushroom, truffle and cheese pasta that would work with a rich, creamy white.
 A good Chardonnay would be great, we'd recommend something like the Epicuria which is full of ripe fruits, creamy vanilla and soft luscious texture.

 Inspired to try some Autumn cooking?
-We've put together a triple pack with free delivery included for anyone having a game feast or just wanting to try something different as the leaves start to fall.
-Check that out here.
+We've put together a Game Season Trio pack with free delivery included for anyone having a game feast or just wanting to try something different as the leaves start to fall.